Grademark/grademark/README.md

 To learn more about working with data in JavaScript please read my book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2).

+For news and updates see my blog [The Data Wrangler](http://www.the-data-wrangler.com/).

 ## Example output

 From the [Grademark first example](https://github.com/ashleydavis/grademark-first-example) here's some example output.